Imperial Rule Assistance Association

 The Imperial Rule Assistance Association (大政翼贊會/大政翼賛会, Taisei Yokusankai), or Imperial Aid Association, was the Empire of Japan's ruling political organization during much of the Second Sino-Japanese War and World War II.

-It was created by Prime Minister Fumimaro Konoe on 12 October 1940, to promote the goals of his Shintaisei ("New Order") movement.
-It evolved into a statist, para-fascist ruling political party which aimed at removing sectionalism and factionalism from politics and economics in the Empire of Japan, creating a totalitarian one-party state in order to maximize the efficiency of Japan's total war effort against China and later the Allies.
+The association was created by Prime Minister Fumimaro Konoe by a merger of the contemporary political parties Rikken Seiyūkai, Rikken Minseitō, Kokumin Dōmei, and Shakai Taishūtō on 12 October 1940.
+It was formed to promote the goals of his Shintaisei ("New Order") movement.
+It evolved into a statist, para-fascist ruling political party which aimed at removing sectionalism and factionalism from politics and economics in Japan, creating a totalitarian one-party state in order to maximize the efficiency of Japan's total war effort against China and later the Allies.

 When the organization was launched officially, Konoe was hailed as a "political savior" of a nation in chaos; however, internal divisions soon appeared.
+After the 1942 Japanese general election, all members of Diet were required to join the Imperial Rule Assistance Political Association.
+The Imperial Rule Assistance Association was formally dissolved on 13 June 1945, around three months before the end of World War II in the Pacific Theater.